Washington County, Oregon: Government

 The county is governed by an elected board of five commissioners.
 The county is divided into four commissioner districts.
-One commissioner sits for each district, and the fifth commissioner is at-large and is the Chair of the board.
+One commissioner sits for each district, and the fifth commissioner is at-large and is the chair of the board.

 Politics

-Like all of the Willamette Valley and Oregon Coast, Washington County was in its pre-Depression history strongly Republican.
-After Oregon achieved statehood in 1859, Washington County voted for the Republican Presidential nominee in every presidential election from 1860 to 1928, except in the 1912 presidential election when the county supported Progressive Party candidate and former Republican President, Theodore Roosevelt.
-In 1932, Franklin D. Roosevelt became the first Democrat to carry the Washington County vote, and he repeated this in 1936 and 1940.
-Between 1944 and 1988, Washington County was never won by a Democrat except in Lyndon B. Johnson's 1964 landslide.
-As late as 1976, Washington County was the second-most Republican county in the state of Oregon behind remote Malheur, with Gerald Ford's 17,529 vote victory in the county being decisive in carrying the state of Oregon for him during that year's Presidential election.
+Like all of the Yankee-influenced Willamette Valley and Oregon Coast, Washington County was in its pre-Depression history strongly Republican.
+After Oregon achieved statehood in 1859, Washington County voted for the Republican presidential nominee in every presidential election from 1860 to 1928, except in the 1912 presidential election when the county supported Progressive Party candidate and former Republican president Theodore Roosevelt.
+In 1932, Franklin D. Roosevelt became the first-ever Democrat to win the Washington County vote, and he repeated this success in 1936 and 1940.
+Between 1944 and 1988, Washington County was never won by a Democrat except in Lyndon B. Johnson's landslide victory in 1964.
+As recently as 1976, Washington County was the second-most Republican county in the state behind Malheur County in southeast Oregon.
+Gerald Ford's 17,529-vote margin of victory in the county was decisive in narrowly carrying Oregon during that year's presidential election; it was almost 10 times Ford's statewide margin of 1,713 votes.

-Since the 1990s, the increasing drift of the Republican Party nationally towards the South and evangelicalism, along with urbanization, has resulted in a strong shift of Washington County towards the Democratic Party.
-No Republican Presidential candidate has carried Washington County since George Bush Sr. did so in 1988, and in three of the past four Presidential elections, Barack Obama, Hillary Clinton and Joe Biden have carried the county by over twenty percentage points.
+Since the 1990s, the increasing drift of the Republican Party nationally towards the South and evangelicalism, along with urbanization, has resulted in Washington County shifting towards the Democratic Party.
+No Republican presidential candidate has carried Washington County since George H. W. Bush did so in 1988.
+In 2004, John Kerry became the first Democrat to win a majority of the county's vote since LBJ.
+The county swung hard to Barack Obama in 2008, who carried it with almost 60 percent of the vote and a 22-point margin over John McCain, the strongest showing for a Democrat in the county since Roosevelt.
+Obama won the county almost as easily in 2012, and since then, Hillary Clinton, Joe Biden, and Kamala Harris all prevailed the county by over twenty percentage points.
 The last Republican to win a statewide election in Washington County was Gordon H. Smith in the 2002 Senate contest.
-In the 2008 Senatorial election Democrat Jeff Merkley won 48.8 percent of the county's vote (111,367) while Republican incumbent Smith won 46.5 percent (106,114), but no subsequent Republican Senate candidate has won 40 percent of the county's vote.
-In the 2020 presidential election, Democrat Joe Biden hit 65.5% of the county's vote, the highest ever for a Democratic presidential nominee.
+In the 2008 Senatorial election, Democrat Jeff Merkley won 48.8 percent of the county's vote (111,367) while Republican incumbent Smith won 46.5 percent (106,114), but no subsequent Republican Senate candidate has won 40 percent of the county's votes.
+In the 2020 presidential election, Biden hit 65.5% of the county's vote, the highest ever for a Democratic presidential nominee.